tsedio/tsed/docs/getting-started.md

 You have to configure [engine rendering](/tutorials/templating) if you want to use the decorator @@Render@@.
 :::

-To test your method, just run your `server.ts` and send a HTTP request on `/rest/calendars/1`.
+To test your method, just run your `server.ts` and send an HTTP request on `/rest/calendars/1`.

 ### Ready for More?